Balk: Clarifications

-A pitcher was allowed to feint toward third (or second) base, and then turn and throw or feint to first base if the pitcher's pivot foot disengaged the rubber after the initial feint.
-This is called the "fake to third, throw to first" play.
-However, Major League Baseball classified this as a balk beginning with the 2013 season.

 If no runners are on base and the pitcher commits an otherwise balkable action, there generally is no penalty.
 However, delivering a quick return or pitching while off the rubber (which constitute balks when runners are on base) results in a ball being called with the bases empty.
 If the pitcher commits an act confusing to the batter with nobody on, stops their delivery, or otherwise violates, play is restarted without penalty and time is called.
 If a pitcher repeatedly commits illegal actions without runners on base, they may be subject to ejection for persistently violating the rules.

+In Major League Baseball, a pitcher was allowed to feint toward third (or second) base, and then turn and throw or feint to first base if the pitcher's pivot foot disengaged the rubber after the initial feint.
+This is called the "fake to third, throw to first" play.
+However, this has been considered a balk since the 2013 season.

-If, during an attempt to execute the "hidden ball trick" (where the defensive team deceives the runner(s) as to the ball's location while the play is live), the pitcher stands on the rubber prior to the fielder revealing the ball and applying the tag, the runner is not out.
+If, during an attempt to execute the "hidden ball trick" (where the defensive team deceives the runner(s) as to the ball's location while the play is live), the pitcher stands on or astride the rubber prior to the fielder revealing the ball and applying the tag, the runner is not out.
 Instead, it is a balk, with all runners on base being awarded their next base.

+The Official Baseball Rules contemplate outcomes where, despite a balk, the batter puts the ball into play.
+This is covered within the definition of the penalty for a balk (italics added): "PENALTY: The ball is dead, and each runner shall advance one base without liability to be put out, unless the batter reaches first on a hit, an error, a base on balls, a hit batter, or otherwise and all other runners advance at least one base, in which case the play proceeds without reference to the balk."
+This was added in 1955, and allows, for example, a home run hit on a pitch judged to be a balk to remain a home run.
+Joe Garagiola once spoke about an incident that spurred that rule change; with the St. Louis Cardinals hosting the New York Giants on August 6, 1949, Cardinal first baseman Nippy Jones hit a home run that was nullified because the umpire called a balk on Giant pitcher Adrián Zabala.
+Additionally, the Rules note that, "In cases where a pitcher balks and throws wild, either to a base or to home plate, a runner or runners may advance beyond the base to which he is entitled at his own risk."